-The study supporting the Ore Reserve has been completed to Bankable Feasibility Study (BFS) level, with the following modifying factors accurate to the study level applied:
+The study supporting the Ore Reserve has been completed to Bankable Feasibility Study (BFS) level, with the following modifying factors accurate to the study level applied.

-- Enterprise optimisation studies by Whittle Consulting (which models the entire process chain and applies cost, recovery, and revenue multipliers at appropriate stages) were completed on the Mineral Resource to guide ore and waste discrimination. - Detailed mine design and schedules supported by pit optimisation and strategic scheduling studies were applied regarding cut over strategies. - A 98% mining recovery factor was applied to ore material, no additional dilution factor was applied given the bulk nature of the proposed mining operations and the removal of overburden and mineralised waste well in advance of ore mining. - Minimum mining width considerations are not applicable given the dimensions of the mining blocks guiding pit design. - The following mining method was assumed to determine mining costs. - o to access the orebody with topsoil and overburden being excavated, hauled and stockpiled or returned to mining voids using conventional earthmoving equipment. - o bulk mining techniques have been chosen for ore mining, incorporating dozer traps and in-pit feed preparation units (Mining Units Plant or "MUP"). - o following ore mining and feed preparation, the ore will be slurried and pumped to a nearby wet concentration plant (WCP). - o waste and tailings cells walls are constructed in the mine pit void to store waste materials. - o waste and tailing materials are recontoured to approximate the original landforms and topsoil replaced and seeded to rehabilitate the areas. - The mine was scheduled on 200 metre by 100 metre ore blocks over the first 8 years after which larger scheduling blocks have been used. - The mine schedule increases the period of mining higher grade ore from seven years to 10 years and removes lower grade ore from the process plant feed - Detailed designs have been completed for the surface tailings storage facility and in-pit tailing storage methodology for the first 4 years of operations, after which appropriate in-pit tails deposition assumptions have been applied. - Geotechnical analyses form the basis of pit design criteria including excavatability, trafficability and pit slope wall angles with a life-of-mine average strip ratio (waste: ore) being 0.85: 1.00. - Batter angles of 40 degrees were used. - Project operating costs were estimated using equipment lists, pump and motor calculations (to assess power demand), manning schedules (to assess operating labour), mobile equipment and duty schedules (to assess fuel demand) and supporting calculations for all other consumables - General and administration operating costs were built up on a first principles basis from manning schedules, labour work rosters, operation of on-site village accommodation, light vehicle and mobile equipment costs and other administration related fixed costs such as communications, IT, consultants, recruitment, and annual tenement costs. - Product will be transport from the process plant to the Ports of Broome and Derby approximately 150km by road.
+Enterprise optimisation studies by Whittle Consulting (which models the entire process chain and applies cost, recovery, and revenue multipliers at appropriate stages) were completed on the Mineral Resource to guide ore and waste discrimination and mining pathway.

+Detailed mine design and schedules supported by pit optimisation and strategic scheduling studies were applied regarding cut over strategies.

+A 98% mining recovery factor was applied to ore material, no additional dilution factor was applied given the bulk nature of the proposed mining operations and the removal of overburden and mineralised waste well in advance of ore mining.

+Minimum mining width considerations are not applicable given the dimensions of the mining blocks guiding pit design.

+The following mining method was assumed to determine mining costs.

+• to access the orebody with topsoil and overburden being excavated, hauled and stockpiled or returned to mining voids using conventional earthmoving equipment.

+- bulk mining techniques have been chosen for ore mining, incorporating dozer traps and in-pit feed preparation units ("Mining Unit Plant" or "MUP"). - following ore mining and feed preparation, the ore will be slurried and pumped to a nearby wet concentration plant (WCP). - waste and tailings cells walls are constructed in the mine pit void to store waste materials. - waste and tailing materials are recontoured to approximate the original landforms and topsoil replaced and seeded to rehabilitate the areas.

+The mine was scheduled on 200 metres by 100 metres ore blocks over the first 8 years after which larger scheduling blocks have been used.

+The mine schedule focusses mining higher grade ore during the initial stage of operation using a single MUP and thereafter lower grade T1 material is only introduced as ore feed when required to optimize process throughputs or later in the life of mine as the benefit to early cashflow from an ore discard strategy is reduced.

+Detailed mine designs have been completed for the mining sequence, waste mining and stockpiling, surface tailings storage facility and in-pit tailing storage methodology for the first 4 years of operations, after which appropriate in-pit tails deposition assumptions have been applied.

+Geotechnical analyses form the basis of pit design criteria including excavatability, trafficability and pit slope wall angles with a life-of-mine average strip ratio (waste: ore) being 0.81 : 1.00.

+Overall safe wall angles of 34 degrees were used.

+Project operating costs were estimated using equipment lists, pump and motor calculations (to assess power demand), manning schedules (to assess operating labour), mobile equipment and duty schedules (to assess fuel demand) and supporting calculations for all other consumables

+General and administration operating costs were built up on a first principles basis from manning schedules, labour work rosters, operation of on-site village accommodation, light vehicle and mobile equipment costs and other administration related fixed costs such as communications, IT, consultants, recruitment, and annual tenement costs.

+Product will be transport from the process plant to the Ports of Derby approximately 150km by road.
 The Port of Derby has existing bulk handling facilities for bulk products to the transhipped to ocean going vessels.
-The Port of Broome has container handling capacity to load packaged products for shipping.

-ASX AND MEDIA RELEASE

-31 July 2019
+KMS intends to examine the use of the Port of Broome as an opportunity to lower operating risk.
+No significant difference in capital or operating expenditures is expected as both solutions are assumed to be provided on a BOO basis.